-During the academic year, requests for space will not be confirmed until the course schedule is finalized and rooms have been assigned to each individual class.
+1. During the academic year, requests for space will not be confirmed until the course schedule is finalized and rooms have been assigned to each individual class.
 This usually occurs in late August for the fall semester and within the first two weeks of January for the spring semester.
-The online room reservations system-Virtual EMS-will be inactive until those classroom assignments are complete.
+The online room reservations system, Virtual EMS, will be inactive until those classroom assignments are complete.
 The community will be notified via email once Virtual EMS reopens for reservations.

-Beginning January 5, 2018 the room reservation system will reopen in the following order:
+Beginning August 16, 2019, the room reservation system will reopen in the following order:

-• Using Virtual EMS, only faculty, centers, and staff will be able to reserve a room for the J-Term and spring semester on the following dates: January 5 - January 18
+• Using Virtual EMS, only faculty, centers, and staff will be able to reserve a room for the fall semester during the following dates:

-- Using Virtual EMS, only student organizations will be able to reserve rooms for the spring semester on the following dates: January 22 - January 26 - Beginning January 29, the room reservation system will be reopened to all members of the Law School community, University affiliates, and outside organizations to reserve rooms for the spring semester.
+• Using Virtual EMS, only student organizations will be able to reserve rooms for the fall semester during the following dates:

+• Beginning September 6, the room reservation system will be reopened to all members of the Law School community, University affiliates, and outside organizations to reserve rooms for the fall semester.

-Please note these dates are subject to change and will be updated before each semester.
+Please note these dates are subject to change, and will be updated before each semester.